DSgenes/HR-Analytics/README.md

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/708019b756b47383eb5327f245a8b10bf6d8d4be/Screenshot%2044.png)

+# 23. Selecting the Desired Data for Verification

 • I want to double-check the data, so let's randomly verify Loki Lal.
 For June 10th, he's listed Present.
 I'll check the Excel file, go to the June 2022 sheet, row 9, column for June 10th, and confirm he's there.
 This confirms the data is correct.

+# 24. 12.
+Validating Data Consistency

-Similarly, you can perform multiple checks to ensure everything is accurate and flowing correctly—this is one level of validation.
+• Similarly, you can perform multiple checks to ensure everything is accurate and flowing correctly—this is one level of validation.

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/40ee6db57ca76ca3d3fbfa2c57089a42ad536644/Screenshot%2045.png)